davidaparicio/gokvs/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#/https://github.com/davidaparicio/gokvs)

+## Limitations
+* Like in the book, currently: Key/Value only text, without spaces

 ## Improvement list
-* UTF-8/espace/all chars acceptation as key or value
+* UTF-8/space/all chars acceptation as key or value
 * Implement Continuous Profiling/Go telemetry with [Pyroscope](https://pyroscope.io/)?
 * Use [Jaeger](https://www.jaegertracing.io/), [Coroot](https://coroot.com/docs/coroot-community-edition) for telemetry
 * Use [jub0bs/fcors](https://github.com/jub0bs/fcors) for security improvment
 * Use [Qovery](https://www.qovery.com/blog/qovery-x-gitpod-partnership) / [DevoxxFR2023 workshop](https://gitlab.com/devoxxfr-2023/env-tests/realworld-devoxxfr) to improve the DevX?
+* Enforce tests with [go-fault](https://github.com/lingrino/go-fault): Fault injection library in Go using standard http middleware

 ## License
 Licensed under the MIT License, Version 2.0 (the "License").
 You may not use this file except in compliance with the License.